 Recognizing the correct actions of your dog with quiet encouragement and a gentle touch will help him realize that he gets positive affection from you when he settles down.
 These small changes will yield unexpectedly great results in your everyday interactions with your French Bulldog.

 For many others, a particular dog or individual passing outside the house.
-Your Frenchie gets stimulated by the excitement and does not know what to do when the hyper behaviour appears.
+Your Frenchie gets stimulated by the excitement and does not know what to do when the hyper behavior appears.
 Try to limit your Frenchie to the stimulus that triggers them.

-Research has shown a connection between hyperactivity and certain dog kibble ingredients, so feeding your Frenchie a good quality food with natural, ingredients such as easily recognizable meats and marginal fillers and additives.
+Research has shown a connection between hyperactivity and certain dog kibble ingredients, so feeding your Frenchie a good quality food with natural ingredients such as easily recognizable meats and marginal fillers and additives.

 What If None Of This Works?

 So is your Frenchie high-energy or one with hyperkinesis?
-Your vet may give a low dosage of an effective amphetamine after assessing your dog’s breathing, heart rate and reflex response.
+Your vet may give a low dosage of an effective amphetamine after assessing your dog’s breathing, heart rate, and reflex response.